datastax-cda/astra-cdc-to-BigQuery-sink/README.md

 2. Confirm in BigQuery that the table was created (if not already existing) and that the record was inserted.
 	![image](https://user-images.githubusercontent.com/41307386/229635134-4fd5a24a-3df5-4f64-b9f0-734ca5e9fff7.png)
 	- Note:
-		- One BigQuery per partition is created.
+		- One BigQuery table per partition is created.
 Per functionality as of this writing, this cannot be changed.
 		- The table name can be controlled by mapping the full partition name to a table name of your choosing, using the `topic2TableMap:` config property.
 See the sample [bqdemoconfig.yaml](./bqdemoconfig.yaml) for an example.